FernandoEsparrinha/WaveTunnel/README.md

 # WaveTunnel

 WaveTunnel is a visual project that came to be in the mind of a programmer that also likes design and visual arts.
-Getting to know processing, the project first came to be in the original [processing](https://processing.org/) software and after awhile, with some inspiration of close friends (such as @g-souka), got translated into the [p5 library](https://p5js.org/), in order to be easily shared and used.
+Getting to know processing, the project first came to be in the original [processing](https://processing.org/) software and, after awhile, got translated into the [p5 library](https://p5js.org/), in order to be easily shared and used.

 The original ideia of the project was to represent a tunnel of light, where the user can control the ride almost as a game, latter some game aspects came to mind but at the moment these aspects are not yet implemented.

 ## Getting Started

-WaveTunnel is very easy to use.
-Just go into [WaveTunnel](https://fernandopinto.github.io/WaveTunnel/) to check it out and use the controls described below.
+Visit [WaveTunnel](https://fernandopinto.github.io/WaveTunnel/) to check it out, you can interact with the gui, with a midi controller or you can use the keyboard controls described below.

-> **⚠️ Note**
-> If you are checking WaveTunnel on a mobile platform, it won't have interactable inputs. > The app will create random patterns showing what it can do, consider it a demo version.

 ### Controls

-Controls are mainly focused on keyboard input.
-Altough mouse input is already in mid development.

-#### In order to change the wave shapes the arrow keys can be used
+#### Arrow keys

 ⬆️ adds rectangles

 ⬇️ removes rectangles

 reduces speed ⬅️  ➡️ increases speed

-#### Colour mode can also be exchanged using the numerical keys
+#### Colour mode can be exchanged using the numerical keys

 **1** - Fixed color mode